philzook58/philzook58.github.io/_posts/2026-05-17-proof_processing.md

 Isabelle's sledgehammer is crazy good.
 I should try to understand it better.
 A funny thing is basically you need a native automated theorem prover in order to digest proofs from others systems.
 They'll only ever really give you breadcrumbs.

+I also think it's interesting to explore proof by saturation / inductionless induction in eprover.
+The mere fact of saturation proves consistency of a statement and therefore it is true in the initial term model or something like that.
+I dunno how I'd even replay those proofs.
+I think eprover could be used for unbounded bitvector proofs in the manner.

+sick <https://vprover.github.io/vampireGuide/> vampire's getting good docs.
+Getting out vampire proof objects should be quite similar.
+Vampire seems less straightforward to understand it's saturated objects.

+Someone is making rust bindings to vampire <https://docs.rs/vampire-sys/latest/vampire_sys/> ?
+Hellllllo nurse.

 I've been playing with eprover again recently because of my increased understanding of the concepts behind it's command line knobs and the new `--print-eqlists-as-oriented-rules` flag.

 Knuth bendix and e-graphs are intimately related.